SmaugSatou/Discrete-math-Cryptography/README.md

 The `client.py` script implements a TCP client for secure communication with the server.
 Key features include:

 - **Connection Initialization**:
-  - Connects to the server and sends the user’s username and public RSA key.
+  - Connects to the server and sends the user's username and public RSA key.
   - Receives the encrypted shared secret from the server and decrypts it using the private RSA key.

 - **Message Encryption and Decryption**: